A Day Trip to Abu Simbel – tricky but possible!

 Probably very few people could deny any fascination with what remains of the Seven Wonders of the world, hieroglyphs and monumental temples.
-My earliest memories of them are from trips to my grandparents and the 1930’s history encylopaedia they kept in their living room, then ten years we had to kill a few hours before a friends wedding, got comfy in a bookshop and browsed a oversized coffee table book of the Valley of the Kings.
-That was it – the following year I booked a flight and a hotel in Luxor and set out to explore the wonders of the ancient world.
+My earliest memories of them are from trips to my grandparents.
+And the 1930’s history encylopaedia they kept in their living room.
+Ten years ago, we had to kill a few hours before a friends wedding.
+I got comfy in a bookshop and browsed a coffee table book of the Valley of the Kings.
+That was it – the same year I booked a flight and a hotel in Luxor and set out to explore some wonders of the ancient world.

 Some of these wonders I had meticulously planned, like Abu Simbel, others just came to me through a chance meeting with a lovely German woman in one of the more obscure temples on the West Bank who goes to Egypt for three weeks every year.

-My itinerary was more rushed, I only had a week, flew to Luxor to see the Valley of the Kings and wanted to be based in Luxor.
+My itinerary was a little rushed, I only had a week, flew to Luxor to see the Valley of the Kings and wanted to be based in Luxor.
 So, off to the Egyptair website and flights from Luxor to Abu Simbel booked.
 I booked maybe six weeks in advance, and bought tickets for about 100GBP return.
 As Egyptair stopped flying from Luxor to Aswan, Cairo or Aswan are now your best bases for a day trip to Abu Simbel.

 Here you see both temples, part of a rock formation.
 The Temple of Ramesses II on the left is larger in size, the Temple of Nefertiti on the right maybe smaller but has not four, but SIX, somewhat more varied colossal statues flanking its entrance.